-Mirvac is proposing a new masterplanned community to replace the existing high intensity business park, nestled adjoining the bushland, where residents are connected to parkland and the future Metro Rail.
-The proposal is currently under assessment.
+Mirvac is proposing a new masterplanned community to replace the existing high intensity business park, nestled adjoining the protected bushland, where residents are connected to parkland and the future Metro Rail.

-Mirvac is proposing to transform the existing footprint - currently consisting of office buildings, car parks and roads - into a family-friendly, residential community in a bushland setting.
+The proposal aims to repurpose the existing footprint - currently consisting of office buildings, car parks and roads - into a family-friendly, residential community, in a protected bushland setting.

-The proposed master-planned estate, which has been worked on from mid-2015 with Council, is made up of extensive open spaces, community facilities, and 200 houses and 400 apartment style homes, extensive open space and community facilities.
+The proposed master-planned estate, which has been worked on from mid-2015 with Council, is made up of extensive open spaces, 200 houses, 400 apartment style homes, and community facilities.

 The plan is contained to the existing established development area, keeping intact and protecting the remnant forest, and the important bushland character.

-The proposed homes will be architecturally designed and contemporary in style, designed to seamlessly integrate into the existing neighborhood character while retaining the forest setting.
-The apartment dwellings are strategically located at the lowest portion of the site within the existing height limit, taking advantage of the natural topography.
+The proposed homes will be architecturally designed and contemporary in style, designed to seamlessly integrate into the existing neighbourhood character while retaining and protecting the forest setting.
+The apartments are strategically located at the lowest portion of the site within the existing height limit, taking advantage of the natural topography.

-Within the site, 2.493ha of open space land is proposed to be dedicated to Council to own and manage for public uses, this will include an all-weather sports field.
+2.493ha of open space land is proposed to be dedicated to Council to own and manage for public uses, this will include an all-weather sports field.